Toyota Burns Oil | Excessive Engine Oil Consumption

-If your Toyota has excessive oil consumption, the engine performance may be severely diminished.
+The engine performance may be severely diminished if your Toyota has excessive oil consumption.
 As oil is burned at a high rate, the engine may need oil every couple of weeks.

-If you don't check the engine oil regularly, the oil may have diminished to almost nothing by the time the maintenance interval arrived (typically at 5,000 miles for many of the vehicles affected).
+Suppose you don’t check the engine oil regularly.
+In that case, the oil may have diminished to almost nothing by the time the maintenance interval arrived (typically at 5,000 miles for many of the vehicles affected).

 Common symptoms include: